- Who is affected by inadmissibility?

 The full list can be found in Section 237 of the Immigration and Nationality Act.

-INCLUDED IN HOW IMMIGRATION LAW DEFINES A CONVICTION:
+THIS IS HOW THE IMMIGRATION LAW DEFINES A CONVICTION:

-- The Board of Immigration Appeals has interpreted “conviction” to include an initial guilty plea.
+- The Board of Immigration Appeals has interpreted this definition to also include an initial guilty plea.
 Even if you later got this plea overturned, it can lead to deportation.

-THERE ARE WAIVERS for both crimes involving deportation or inadmissibility depending on circumstances.
+THERE ARE WAIVERS for both crimes involving Deportability vs. Inadmissibility depending on circumstances.

-Be sure to talk carefully with an immigration lawyer who has strong expertise in Deportation and Inadmissibility, if you are from another country and have had any run-ins with the police!
+Be sure to talk carefully with an immigration lawyer who has strong expertise in Deportability and Inadmissibility, if you are from another country and have had any run-ins with the police!